delonlee01/tp/docs/UserGuide.md

 Format: `add-tags INDEX t/tag [t/MORE_TAGS]…​`

 * Adds the specified tag(s) to the candidate at the specified `INDEX`.
-The index refers to the number shown in the currently displayed person list.
+The index refers to the number shown in the currently displayed candidate list.
 The index **must be a positive integer** (e.g., 1, 2, 3, ...).
 * Tags are added **case-insensitively**.
 For example, `t/java` and `t/Java` are treated as the same tag.
 * If a tag already exists for the candidate, it will **not** be added again.
 The system will notify the user of any **duplicate tag(s)**.
 * New, unique tags will be added to the candidate, regardless of casing.